ketan6789/ketan6789/README.md

 ## 👀 Open To

-- Research internships (domestic & international)
+- Research internships
+- Master’s / MS-PhD opportunities
+- Collaborative research in Power Electronics and Control Systems

 ---